BrandonFromKansas/reading-notes/code-201/reading04-html-links-js-functions-css-layout.md

 - "Box model"

 #### 4. Name a few advantages to using absolute positioning on an element.
-- It means that a developer can create separte and isolated user interface (UI) features and they won't interfere with the layout of other elements on the page.
+- It means that a developer can create separate and isolated user interface (UI) features and they won't interfere with the layout of other elements on the page.
 - UI features such as:
   * Pop-up info boxes
   * Control menus